asbhogal/JavaScript-Weather-App/README.md

 <h1>JavaScript Weather App</h1>

-A weather app coded using HTML5, CSS3 (SCSS) and JavaScript which leverages the .fetch() to get data from the OpenWeatherMap API.
+A weather app coded using HTML5, CSS3 (SCSS) and JavaScript which leverages the .fetch() to get data from the VisualCrossing API.
 This repo is currently under development.

 <strong>Features:</strong><br>
   - Modern stylish interface